 “Professor,” a student said, “Can you click on the one where he talks about his spirituality?”

 I did.
 The class leaned in, listened, sifting his words and tone to map out his truth, working class people do that a lot, use a kind of radar to search for sincerity.
 It’s a survival mechanism when you grow up around desperation.
 I have it too.

 “At some level, when you hurt, when your children hurt,” Sanders raised his eyebrows and pointed to himself, “I hurt.”
 He circled his hands.
 “When we say that child who is hungry is my child, I think we are more human.
 That’s my religion.
 That’s what I believe in.”

 I saw the light from the screen reflected on their eyes and glasses.
 I felt what they felt.
 The need to believe that someone hears us.
 That our needs can be answered.
 That we are not alone.
 And here was this man who said we were in this together.
 Needed that feeling.
 And I was scared of hope dying in the cold machinery of politics.

 “Bernie!
 Bernie!” the chant came from the screen.
 The video had ended and went to a new one of a stadium filled with chanting people.
 “Bernie!
 Bernie!” a student from my class joined in and then another one, smiling.
 A wildness lit the room.
 Another joined in.
 “BERNIE!
 BERNIE!”
 Then another.
 And then another.
 And then I joined.

-Nicholas Powers is a professor of African American literature at SUNY-Old Westbury.
-He is the author of The Ground Below Zero: 9/11 to Burning Man, New Orleans to Darfur, Haiti to Occupy Wall Street (UpSet Press).
+Nicholas Powers is the author of The Ground Below Zero: 9/11 to Burning Man, New Orleans to Darfur, Haiti to Occupy Wall Street (UpSet Press).